samvera-labs/ramp/README.md

 yarn test:watch
 ```

+The built library can be imported directly from GitHub to test unreleased code changes.
+To do this, please follow the following steps.

+1. Create a new branch from `main` with the latest code
+2. Run `yarn build` commande in your branch.
+This will create CommoneJS, ES Module, and UMD distribution files located in the `/dist/` directory.
+3. Push these files into your branch in GitHub
+4. In your application;
+   - Remove the existing `@samvera/ramp` installation with `yarn remove @samvera/ramp`
+   - Clean cache using `yarn cache clean`
+   - Add the built library from your GitHub branch `yarn add https://github.com/samvera-labs/ramp#<your_branch_name>`

+Once you've completed your testing, _please cleanup the test branch from GitHub_.

 ## Deployment

 When new code is added into the `main` branch of the GitHub repo, it is deployed into two locations.

 ### Deploying to Netlify demo site